sirbaconjr/simple-cart-api/README.md

 This is a simple cart api application, the following operations are implemented:

-* None

-The following operations are pending:

 * Add Items to Cart
 * Get Cart information
-* Update cart status
-* Update cart items
+* Checkout cart
+* CRUD for Product
 * Create User
 * Login User

 ### Schematics

 The details of how the application works are provided in the [schematics](docs/schematics) folder.
-All these can be opened on [Diagrams.net](https://diagrams.net).

 Here is a list of the available schemas:

-* [Actions](/docs/schematics/actions.drawio.xml): Detailed explanation of the actions that can be done on the system
+* [Actions](/docs/schematics/actions.drawio.xml): Detailed explanation of the actions that can be done on the system.
+Can be opened on [Diagrams.net](https://diagrams.net).
-* [Endpoints](/docs/schematics/endpoints.drawio.xml): Detailed explanation of how the actions are used to represent the API behaviour
+* [Endpoints](/docs/api/cart-api.yaml): OpenAPI 3 specification of the endpoints

 ### Prerequisites

-* php (v8.1)
+* docker-compose (or simillar)

 ### Setup